 How does Gem get this data?

-Prediction is determined by a candidate’s first, last name, and location in Gem via a model trained on large datasets.
+Prediction is determined by a candidate’s first and last name in Gem via a model trained on large datasets.
 You can expect our race/ethnicity accuracy in the range of 75%-95%, determined using confusion tables with large datasets of self-ID (for example, US Census data, among many other global datasets).
 Gem’s race/ethnicity diversity is broken into four categories with one undetermined category: Asian, Black, Hispanic/Latino, White, and Undetermined.

 Import Self ID from your ATS